Q: What does the complaint letter mean?

 Q: Will I have to face the people involved in the review?

-A: The accused student will have the opportunity to ask you questions through the Judicial Officer or Judicial Board.
+A: The accused student will have the opportunity to ask you questions through the student conduct hearing officer or the University Student Conduct Board.
 The student will not be allowed to directly ask questions.
 Remember that you are not a witness for or against someone, even though the information you provide may be more supportive of one side or the other.

 Q: What can I do to help my friend who is the accused student?